EdgarACarneiro/feup-cosn/README.md

       * scale each endpoint independently
       * pay for usage
       * no costs are incurred when the APIs aren't being called

+## Designing an application with a microservice architecture - Part I
+* Key idea
+  * Application as a set of services instead of one large application
+  * A service is a standalone, independently deployable software component that implements some useful functionality.
+* __Hexagonal architecture style__
+  * Alternative to the layered architectural style (UI Logic -> Business Logic -> Data Access Layer)
+  * Puts the business logic at the center
+  * Instead of the UI layer, the application has __one or more inbound adapters__ that handle requests from outside and invoke the business logic (center of the hexagon)
+  * Business logic independent of the adapters
+  * Decoples business logic from UI and data acess logic in the adapters
+* __Desinigning with microservice architecture__
+  * Identify system operations -> Identify services -> Define APIs and collaborations
+  * __Identify system operations__
+    * Identify the application's requirements (_aka_ User Stories and associated user scenarios)
+    * A requirement / external request will map to a system operation
+    * A system operation is an __abstraction of a request that the application must handle__
+      * Can be a __command__ -> update data (create, update, delete)
+        * specified by the parameters, return value and behaviour
+        * Behaviour:
+          * Specifies the __preconditions__ that must be true before invoke the operation
+          * Specifies __post-conditions__ that are true after invoking the operation
+      * Can be a __query__ -> retrivies data (get)
+    * Two steps:
+      * Create a high-level domain model (identify key classes)
+        * __nouns__ of the user stories
+        * simpler than the fina implementation
+        * The application __won’t even have a single domain model__ because each service has its own domain model
+        * Useful for defining vocabulary for describing behaviour / system operations
+      * Describe operations using those classes
+        * __verbs__ of the user stories

+## Designing an application with a microservice architecture - Part II